HackBulgaria/Programming51-1/week8/3-Lakes/README.md

 Write a program that takes the lake structure and calculates the amount of water there.

+**After you get this done, try to rewrite it using recursion only!**

 ## The Input

 We take a string that represents the structure of the lake.